Contact Information

 Before coming to Kyudai I taught at universities in Germany (Heidelberg) and the US (NYU, Tulane).
 I am a member of numerous professional associations, a founding member of the German-language young professionals’ association Forum Ostasiatische Kunstgeschichte, and act as reviewer for major publishers and journals in the field.

-Recently offered courses include the survey “Japan: Arts and Visual Cultures”; the topics classes “,Patrons, Markets, Audiences in Early Modern Japanese Art,” “Drama, Sex, and Poetry: Japanese Woodblock Prints”, “Making Sense: Iconography, Facture, and Materiality in the Arts of Japan”, “Architecture, Urbanism, and Power in Japan”, “Artistic Production in the Momoyama Period”; first year MA fieldwork weeks in Kyoto/Nara and Kumano; and the undergraduate courses “Introduction to International Humanities: Art History I and II.”
+Recently offered courses include the survey “Japan: Arts and Visual Cultures”; the topics classes “Patrons, Markets, Audiences in Early Modern Japanese Art,” “Drama, Sex, and Poetry: Japanese Woodblock Prints,” “Making Sense: Iconography, Facture, and Materiality in the Arts of Japan,” “Architecture, Urbanism, and Power in Japan,” “Artistic Production in the Momoyama Period;” first year MA fieldwork weeks in Kyoto/Nara and Kumano; and the undergraduate courses “Introduction to International Humanities: Art History I and II.”

 Prospective students on any level are strongly encouraged to contact me before applying.
-If you consider working with me on the PhD level contact me with a CV, a dissertation proposal, and information on your previous training in art history and Japanese (modern/premodern).
+If you consider working with me on the PhD level contact me with a CV, a dissertation proposal, and information on your previous training in art history and Japanese language (modern/premodern).

 Publications